Laatste update: 20 mei 2026

 • Repair costs are higher than the residual value

-A refurbished model is an excellent option.
-You get a professionally refurbished device with a warranty, for a fraction of the price of a new one.
-Plus, it's better for the environment.
+A refurbished model is then an excellent option.
+You get a professionally refurbished device with a warranty, for a fraction of the new price.
+Moreover, it's better for the environment.

-With these tips, you'll significantly extend the lifespan of your iPad.
-It doesn't require any technical expertise, just a little discipline.
-Start with one or two tips today and gradually expand.
+With these tips, you can significantly extend the lifespan of your iPad.
+It doesn't require technical knowledge, just some discipline.
+Start today with one or two tips and gradually expand.
 Your wallet and the environment will thank you.

 An iPad that lasts for years

-So, extending the life of your iPad isn't rocket science.
-Simple habits like the 20-80 rule for your battery, regular cleaning, and proper protection will prevent most problems.
-This not only saves you money but is also better for the environment.
+Making your iPad last longer is not rocket science.
+With simple habits like the 20-80 rule for your battery, regular cleaning, and good protection, you prevent most problems.
+It not only saves you money but is also better for the environment.

 And if your tablet really needs replacing, a refurbished iPad is a smart choice.
-This way, you get quality at a fair price, without paying the price of a new one.
+This way, you get quality at a fair price, without paying the new price.

 All iPads